Info2win/Question-Bank/README.md

 # Question-Bank

-It is a program that reads questions, their answers.
-Puts them into a linked list.
+It is a program that reads questions, their answes and puts them into a linked list.
 Performs a test to end-user and displays the result.

 It is developed for educational purposes.